-- providing efficient service to irrigation customers in terms of information and management and delivery of service; - developing robust and acceptable systems to monitor water flows to manage water sources, floods and regulations; - developing an effective and technically capable and resilient flood operations centre utilising systems of quality standards; - improving data management to ensure compliance on a wide variety of water management areas; - ensuring security and safety at our water sources is meeting regulatory and community standards; and - the developing of system operating plans to ensure the efficiency and operation of dams, weirs, bores and other water sources.
+- providing efficient service to irrigation customers in terms of information and management and delivery of service; - developing robust and acceptable systems to monitor water flows to manage water sources, floods and regulations; - developing an effective and technically capable and resilient flood operations centre utilising systems of quality standards; - improving data management to ensure compliance on a wide variety of water management areas; - ensuring security and safety at our water sources is meeting regulatory and community standards; and - developing system operating plans to ensure the efficiency and operation of dams, weirs, bores and other water sources.

-Group support (and catchment management) has responsibility for the development and delivery of recreation and catchment maintenance services for all operational assets.
+Group support has responsibility for the development and delivery of recreation and catchment maintenance services for all operational assets.
 The team ensures that asset management plans, processes, systems and practices are implemented in accordance with relevant regulatory requirements.
+The costs associated with catchment management activities (for water quality outcomes) are excluded from the lower bound cost base for irrigation.

-In particular, Seqwater has responsibility for the ongoing management and maintenance of recreation sites transferred from SunWater.
-The uses of Seqwater assets for recreational purposes are secondary to Seqwater's main function of water supply and treatment.
+Seqwater has responsibility for the ongoing management and maintenance of recreation sites transferred from SunWater.
+The use of Seqwater assets for recreational purposes is secondary to Seqwater's main function of water supply and treatment.
 However, recreation facilities must be managed in a sustainable and environmentally responsible manner to ensure that Seqwater's core responsibilities and accountabilities are not adversely impacted.